banner

 Why the hybrid story is powerful

-The uploaded AI proposal explicitly positions the intelligence layer as 100% on-premise, with no external AI services, no internet requirement once installed, full audit control, and no ongoing API costs.
-That makes Lystem especially compelling in privacy-sensitive legal environments. fileciteturn1file4
+The AI proposal positions the intelligence layer as fully on-premise, with no reliance on external AI services, no internet requirement after installation, complete audit control, and no ongoing API costs.
+This makes Lystem particularly well-suited for privacy-sensitive legal environments.

 Business advantage